LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

         }
       };

-Avoid calling lambdas from kernels.
-This can work on some systems and not on others.
+**Avoid calling lambdas from kernels.** This can work on some systems and not on others.
 For best odds at a portable algorithm, design your kernel so it is "one level deep", and does not result in calling other functions that are also marked ``AXOM_LAMBDA``.

-Do not add template specialization for a class/struct from within the scope of another class/struct; the nvcc compiler does not allow it.
-Instead, it is necessary to extract the internal class/struct from the containing class before specializing it.
+**Specialize templates outside other classes.** It is necessary to extract a nested class/struct from the containing class before specializing it.

 Do this: